BYLAWS of the

 The Board of Directors comprised of the Officers and the Directors shall govern the DNA and manage its business.
 No member shall undertake any significant project or policy statement on behalf of the DNA without formal authorization from the Board of Directors.

 The total number of Officers and Directors constituting the Board of Directors is seven (7): President, Vice-President, Secretary, Treasurer, Director #1, Director #2, and Director #3.
 The Officers and Directors shall serve without compensation.
 No person may hold more than one elected position at a time.
-To manage the business of the DNA, the Board of Directors shall hold regular and special meetings at a time and in a public place determined by them.
-Except in unusual circumstances, all business shall be conducted at regular meetings.

 All Regular Members and Associate Members are welcome to attend all meetings of the Board of Directors, and to participate in the discussion of issues at the discretion of the Board of Directors.
 The Board of Directors shall notify all Members of the time and place of each regular meeting of the Board of Directors, and, when possible, shall notify all Members of the time and place of special meetings.